A look behind the relaunch of “Driven”

 As mentioned in the intro, the source images captured on these trips and the resulting artworks helped to further develop and cement a visual aesthetic that is being cultivated with the mashup work, and inspired the title of this post.
 Junk cars and old planes provide rich fodder for my interests in line, texture, finding beauty in decay, and exploring boundaries between reality and painterly abstraction.
 And the more I do, the more I understand about what I'm after as well as creating a unified style across all the work.

 The painterly abstraction part of this harkens back to previous analog work in painting and drawing, work that should also now ramp back up again with the rental of some dedicated studio space for myself and my wife in a nearby town.
 I'm looking forward to seeing how the photography and digital artwork affect possible new directions there.
-Watch this site for more to come in that regard, and for further development of the Driven gallery as I continue to work through all the newly acquired images.
+The mashups shown below, made from photos of gas caps combined with paint and rust textures, provide a good start in that direction.